Mohamed-Haneef/hackers-grimore/README.md

 ## Ownership and Credits | Contribution.
-The Hackers Grimoire repository and its content, including tools, utilities, and walkthroughs, are created and maintained by @[Mohamed Haneef](https://github.com/Mohamed-Haneef).
+The Ravens Grimoire repository and its content, including tools, utilities, and walkthroughs, are created and maintained by @[Mohamed Haneef](https://github.com/Mohamed-Haneef).
 For any queries, contributions, or feedback, feel free to contact me via [LinkedIn](https://www.linkedin.com/in/mohamed-haneef22) or open an issue in this repository.